 When the fellowship of Mepi (see here) arrived on the North American continent via Alaska, they met more and more different communities and tribes.
 They provided healing to whom was in need and sometimes stayed many moons with them.
 The fellowship grew over the years into a large tribe of over 200 and a name was in need.
-It was decided to choose Tribe of Universal Colors as their name.
+It was decided to choose Tribe of Rainbow Colors as their name.
 Over time, other names were used to speak about them as well.
 One of the most used ones was “the rainbow people“, a name that still lives on in sacred (and some still secret) stories by the elder.

-The part of the tribe that traveled southwards grew big under the leadership of Mepi.
+The part of the tribe that traveled southwards grew big under the leadership of young Mepi.
 Because of the many locals that joined the tribe during the long journey, a new language was born, using parts of the local languages of the many local villages on the continent and the Native American tribes they passed by.

 Split of the tribe

 After the last battle, after the passing on of Mepi and Ilan and its celebration, the tribe fell apart in many small groups of about 5-7 each.
 These departed to all corners of the world.
 Mepi and Ilan’s child (Mepi was over 8 moons pregnant when she passed on) was taken into care by Moapa.
 Moapa left eastbound with a somewhat larger group of 30, specifically chosen for this journey.
 They traveled far, and eventually passed through what now is called Moapa Valley.
 Some of the group settled there, for the valley offered all nature’s wealth for a tribe to survive.
 Moapa separated from her group after some time and carried on westwards.